Koed00/django-q/docs/brokers.rst

    .. py:method:: dequeue()

-      Gets a task package from the broker.
+      Gets a task package from the broker and returns a tuple with a tracking id and the package.

    .. py:method:: acknowledge(id)